 We aim to identify and undertake research that provides evidence to improve the delivery of paediatric palliative care, not only in Martin House but across sectors that provide services to children and families in which there is a child with palliative care needs.

-As part of this commitment, we have a Research Subcommittee of the Board of Trustees that reports to the main Board.
+As part of our commitment to research, we have a Research Subcommittee of the Board of Trustees that reports to the main Board.
 The research strategy for the hospice promotes research awareness throughout the organisation, invests in the building of research capacity in the area through the funding of a PhD student, and contributes to the funding of an active academic research partnership.

 "Supporting Children with Life-Limiting Conditions, and their Families: Research Examining Service Provision in Yorkshire and the Humber"